Abibubble/noffle-my-needs/README.md

 ### Known Bugs

+* The site breaks when the user clicks the 'Back' button on their browser.
-* A11y Allies are unaware of any bugs left in this code.
+* A11y Allies are unaware of any other bugs left in this code.
 If you find any, please let us know at one of our GitHubs, which you can find below in [Credits](#credits)

 ### Lighthouse Testing